 3. Apply Eucalyptus oil

 Before applying the mehendi, rub some eucalyptus oil on your hands and feet.
+This makes the mehndi darker.
 Application of this oil helps in giving the henna that dark and gorgeous colour.

 4. Lemon and sugar to the rescue

 This is the most common remedy which helps in darkening the henna.
 Mix some sugar with lemon juice and use a cotton ball to apply it on your hands and feet after the henna dries up.

 After you have applied the lemon juice and sugar mix, take a clove steam to get that gorgeous colour.
 Warm a few cloves in a container and run your hands over the smoke.
 It’s as simple as that!